Accessing Your CES

 Step 1: Follow the Financial Aid Process

 CES fills the cost gap not covered by your college-awarded financial aid.
-However, you must complete your college’s financial aid process in order to access CES funds.
-Follow these requirements every year:
+However, you must complete your college’s financial aid process every year by the deadline in order to access CES funds.
+This includes:

-- FAFSA: Submit as early as October 1, but no later than January 1.
+- FAFSA: Submit as early as October 1

-- State Grant Application: First-time applicants: Find the link on the confirmation page at end of your FAFSA or apply directly through the state grant website.
-Submit your application by January 1.
+- State Grant Application (deadline varies by state): First-time applicants: Find the link on the confirmation page at end of your FAFSA or apply directly through the state grant website.
 Renewal applicants: When you complete your FAFSA, your state grant agency will automatically be notified.

-- College-specific aid forms: If required by your institution, complete and submit these documents to your college by January 1.
+- College-specific aid forms (deadline varies by college): If required by your institution, complete and submit these documents to your college.

 Step 2: Submit Forms to GPS